 As described above, the Compensation Committee reviewed Euronet's performance in recent years in relation to the executive's incentive targets to confirm that the performance measures the Compensation Committee previously set for performance-based incentive stock awards were sufficiently rigorous and demanding.
-After this review, the Compensation Committee determined that the targets and the associated level of compensation awarded to the executive officers have been appropriate.
-To demonstrate the challenge in achieving the vesting criteria in the CEO's long-term stock incentive awards, over the past five years, the CEO has realized approximately 65% of \$10.7 million reported compensation.
+After this review, the Compensation Committee determined that the targets and the associated level of compensation awarded to the executive officers have generally been appropriate, but given the strong Company performance the last two years, it raised the Cash EPS CAGR thresholds for restricted stock award vesting by one percentage point for each level.

+To demonstrate the challenge in achieving the vesting criteria in the CEO's long-term stock incentive awards, at the end of 2012, the CEO had only realized 30% of his total reported compensation over the prior five years.
+At the end of 2013, the CEO had only realized 65% of his total reported compensation over the prior five years.
+At the end of 2014, the CEO finally realized the full amount of his reported compensation over the prior five years due to a consistent robust increase in Company performance over that time.
+Over the past five years, Cash EPS grew at a compound annual rate of 14.6% and the Company's stock returned 20.1% annually while our Peer Group had a median return of 18.5% annually and the S&P 500 returned 13.0% annually.
 We reported and included each year's award as compensation in the summary compensation tables.
 These historical awards, while reported as compensation, are theoretical valuations assuming stock appreciation and full achievement of the established performance goals.
-We base the value realized on three important factors - a five year vesting period for equity awards, achievement of the predetermined performance goals and stock price appreciation.
+We base the value realized on three important factors - a three to five year vesting period for equity awards, achievement of the predetermined performance goals and stock price appreciation.
 Therefore, actual compensation will differ from theoretical compensation based upon actual stock price and operating performance.
-Over the same five year period, the CEO realized approximately 65% of the theoretically awarded value because either the stock did not appreciate to the theoretically assumed value or actual performance did not meet the Compensation Committee's established targets.
 The Compensation Committee believes this illustrates that it sets competitive compensation targets that align the interests of executives with those of Stockholders.